How do you feel about people, who either ask you questions about your service or look around your products, then leave without buying?

 Some business owners get angry.
 They perceive these people to be time wasters.
 In doing so, they miss out on a massively valuable opportunity.
 They leave a huge business asset on the table, untapped.

-I’m referring to the enormously valuable feedback, which so-called time wasters can provide you with.
+I’m referring to the feedback, which so-called time wasters can provide you with.
+Feedback, which can help you dramatically improve your marketing and sales results.

 Allow me to explain.

-If you’re attracting lots of the wrong kind of enquiries, there’s a reason.
+If you’re attracting lots of the wrong type of enquiries, there’s a reason.
 It’s usually a sign that:

 - Your marketing message needs to be improved.